anyproto/anytype-heart/docs/proto.md

 <a name="anytype.Event.Block.Dataview.RecordsInsert"></a>

 ### Event.Block.Dataview.RecordsInsert
-sent when the active view&#39;s should add more records
+sent when client should insert new records on the active view

 | Field | Type | Label | Description |